Polanisia dodecandra trachysperma

 Cultivation: It is best to growth this plant in full sunlight, mesic to dry conditions, and soil that is rocky or sandy.
 The base of the central stem of this plant may sprawl along the ground if it is grown in moist, fertile soil.
 Foliar disease and insect pests are not generally troublesome.

-Range & Habitat: Large-Flowered Clammyweed is an uncommon plant that occurs in widely scattered counties in Illinois (see Distribution Map).
-It is more common in areas that lie to the west of Illinois.
-Within the state, it has been found in such natural habitats as bluffs, glades, or hill prairies, and may occur occasionally as an adventive plant along railroads.
+Range & Habitat: Large-Flowered Clammyweed is an uncommon plant that occurs in widely scattered counties in Illinois (see Distribution Map), where it is probably native.
+This plant is more common in areas that lie to the west of Illinois.
+Within the state, it has been found in such natural habitats as openings in bluffs, glades, or hill prairies, and may occur occasionally as an adventive plant along railroads.
 Because of the ornamental flowers, this plant can be found in flower gardens, but this is uncommon.

 Faunal Associations: Various bees visit the flowers for nectar, while flower flies feed on the pollen from the exerted anthers.
 However, the latter group of insects does not effectively pollinate the flowers.
 The foliage is not known to be toxic to mammalian herbivores, notwithstanding the fetid odor, but little appears to be known about the attractiveness of the foliage as a food source.
 Similarly, little is known about the attractiveness of the seeds to small rodents or upland gamebirds.
 Because the seeds of similar kinds of plants, such as the Cleome spp.
 (Bee Plants) in the western states, are occasionally eaten by the Ring-Necked Pheasant, Mourning Dove, and various small rodents, it is possible that the same or similar species also eat the seeds of Polanisia spp.
 (Clammyweeds).